Erfaniaa/crypto-trading-strategy-backtester/README.md

 2. Run `pip3 install -r requirements.txt`.
 3. Run `python3 main.py`.

-This will backtest an example strategy on trading Bitcoin.
+This will backtest an example strategy for trading Bitcoin.

 ## Config

-To define your own strategy you can:
+To define the strategy, you can:

 - Change `config.py` constants.
 - Define new indicators in `indicators.py`.